nikotsunami/osce/README.md

 - Role Definitions:
   * The search filter does not work (nothing happens upon changing any values in the search filter window)
+  * When deleting checklist questions, the list numbers are not updated.
 - DefaultSuggestBox:
   * If dropdown menu open, a click on the arrow doesn't close the dropdown menu
 - Questionnaire: